PathologyDataScience/SCNN/README.md

 ```
 The outputs generetaed by model_test.py are:

-* Input binary files saved in ./tmp folder by default
+* Binary conversion of .png ROI files for test-set
 * ###_testset_cindex.txt saved in the folder specified by the -r argument. ### is the date/time when the executable was run.
 This file contains the final C-Index of the model during testing.
 As described in the paper, this C-Index represents the accuracy of model-averaged risks (the last 5 models by default that are saved during training).
 [See the *Methods* section for more details](http://www.pnas.org/content/early/2018/03/09/1717139115).
 * ###_testset_patients_risks.csv saved in ./train_results directory by default. ### is the date/time when the executable was run.
-This file contains four columns that represent: indexes (allocated index of each testset patient), censored (censoring status for each testset patient: 0 for NOT censored, 1 for censored), survivals (survival time for each testset patient in months), risks (predicted risk values by the model for each testset patient).
+This file contains four columns that represent: indexes (allocated index of each testset patient), censored (censoring status for each testset patient: 0 for uncensored or observed, 1 for right-censored), survivals (survival time or time-to-event for each testset patient), risks (predicted risk values by the SCNN/GSCNN model for each testset patient).
 This file contains the predicted patient risks used to calculate the final c-index.
 It also contains the inputs as converted in the binary file to confirm data alignment and correct conversion and scaling of any genomic features.

 **Example**
 ```